onnx/turnkeyml/README.md

 The TurnkeyML framework has 4 core components:
 - **Analysis tool**: Inspect Python scripts to find the PyTorch models within.
 Discover insights and pass the models to the other tools.
-- **Build tool**: Export, optimize, quantize, and compile models.
+- **Build tool**: Prepare your model using industry-standard AI tools (e.g., exporters, optimizers, quantizers, and compilers).
 Any model-to-model transformation is fair game.
-- **Runtime tool**: Execute models in hardware and measure key performance indicators.
+- **Runtime tool**: Invoke AI runtimes (e.g., ONNX Runtime, TensorRT, etc.) to execute models in hardware and measure key performance indicators.
 - **Models corpus**: Hundreds of popular PyTorch models that are ready for use with `turnkey`.

 All of this is seamlessly integrated together such that a command like `turnkey repo/models/corpus/script.py` gets you all of the functionality in one shot.
 Or you can access functionality piecemeal with commands and APIs like `turnkey analyze script.py` or `build_model(my_model_instance)`.
 The [tutorials](ADDLINK) show off the individual features.